ember-app-scheduler/ember-app-scheduler/README.md

 ## Testing Showing hidden content

 Because, in test mode, we create a test waiter that ensures we wait for `ember-app-scheduler`'s promises to resolve, we don't have to do anything special to wait for things like hidden content.
-We can simply employ the `settled` function from `@ember/test-helpers` to ensure our async is completed before our test is done.
+We can simply employ the `settled` function from `@ember/test-helpers` to ensure our async is completed before our test can continue.

 ```javascript
 // component-with-deferred-stuff.js